Helping people get into healthy hygiene habits

-These five principles are the rock of our approach to changing people’s behaviour – and maximise our ability to create a good hygiene habits that last a lifetime.
+These five principles are the bedrock of our approach to changing people’s behaviour – and maximise our ability to make good hygiene habits part of people’s daily routine.

-We wanted to find ways to encourage people to use soap at the five occasions that have the biggest health impact: washing hands after going to the toilet; before breakfast, lunch and dinner; and while having a bath.
+We wanted to find ways to encourage people to use soap on the five occasions that have the biggest impact on their health: washing hands after going to the toilet; before breakfast, lunch and dinner; and while having a bath.

 For a new behaviour to become a habit, it needs to be seen as easy to do and to fit into daily routines.

 We make it easy for people to remember when they need to wash their hands through songs, stories, diaries, rewards and daily sticker charts for children.
 These and other little reminders at home and at school help make handwashing part of children’s – and adults’ – daily routines.